ricardoiarced/namaste-react/episode-03-laying-the-foundation/notes-episode-03-laying-the-foundation.md

 ### What are React elements?

-Are kind of the same as DOM elements but it is an object.
+Are kind of the same as DOM elements but they are objects.

 ```js
 const heading = React.createElement("h1", { id: "heading" }, "Namaste React");